 Critics of the Chavez regime have contended that the vote is unconstitutional and that the President is taking the action in order to create a pro-government union.

+[It is acknowledged that replacing the union leadership via a referendum might be radical.
+According to the Supreme Court, however, it is legal.
+The Court’s opinion is attached as Annex 1 for your information.]

 International reaction: The International Confederation of Free Trade Unions has stated that it will not recognize the new unions to be created as a result of the referendum, and has warned that the government could face trade sanctions.